 If budgets are tight, try mixing and matching your worktops.
 Place panels of more expensive stone in harder working areas such as by the cooker or sink and wood or laminate everywhere.
 Combining worktops is on trend, too, so your kitchen will look very up-to-date.

+Factor in any added costs.
 Usually stone composites, granite and some woods will need templating by an expert.
-Every cut-out you have – for a hob or undermounted sink for instance – will cost around £80-100.
+Every cut-out you have, for a hob or under-mounted sink for instance, will cost around £80-100.
 Drainer grooves cut into stone by the sink will also cost extra.

 Choose your profile